 Skip to main content

-Learn about Australian Shepherd temperament, very high energy levels, size, lifespan, shedding, and whether this intense herding dog is right for your lifestyle.
+Learn about Australian Shepherd temperament, high exercise demands, and herding instincts, and whether this working dog is right for your household.

 Australian Shepherd — medium-sized dog (breed guide)